kragen/derctuo/knuth-paeth-minsky-rotation.md

     y -= αx;
     # no further steps

-This is, surprisingly, stable with exact math (the determinant of the resulting matrix [1, *α*; *α*, 1-*α*²] is exactly 1) and usually even with approximate math, including integer math.
+This is, surprisingly, stable with exact math; the determinant of the resulting matrix is exactly 1:

+    ┎          ┒
+    ┃  1   α   ┃
+    ┃ -α  1-α² ┃
+    ┖          ┚

+It's usually even stable with approximate math, including integer math.
 With integer math, even if *α* is prescaled to be something like 3/32, each of the steps is computationally reversible, like Paeth's rotations; so orbits can't converge, and they can't grow without bound because the determinant is 1, so they must return to the starting point.
+(For it to be computationally irreversible, you'd need addition and subtraction to round sometimes.)
 But the circles described by successive iterations are elliptical, which is obvious if you start with, for example, (*x*, *y*, *α*) = (1, 1, 1) — the orbit is (1, 1), (2, -1), (2, -1), (1, -2), (-1, -1), (-2, 1), (-1, 2), and